ahmedadel099/hajj_app_Privacy_policy/index.md

 * Name
 * Email address
 * Gender
-* Location (including real-time location during Hajj season)
 * Pictures
 * Travel information
 * Passport details
 * Emergency contact information
 * Health information (where relevant for Hajj services)
-* Hajj-specific data (e.g., participation in rituals, locations visited, and navigation directions)
+* Hajj-specific preferences (e.g., participation in rituals or preferred routes)

-This information is retained and used as described in this policy to facilitate your Hajj experience, including navigation, safety, and coordination during the Hajj season.
-The app uses third-party services that may collect information to identify you, such as mapping or analytics providers, to support these features.
+This information is retained and used to facilitate your Hajj experience, such as providing guidance for Hajj rituals, coordinating with groups, or ensuring safety.
+The app provides location and direction information for Hajj sites (e.g., Arafat, Mina, Kaaba) and nearby facilities without tracking your location.
+The app may use third-party services (e.g., for mapping or analytics), but these services do not collect or process location data or track user movements.

 ## Cookies
 Cookies are small data files used as anonymous unique identifiers, sent to your browser or stored on your device’s internal memory.
 This Service does not explicitly use cookies.
-However, third-party code and libraries may use cookies to collect information and improve their services.
+However, third-party code and libraries may use cookies to collect non-identifying information and improve their services.
 You can accept or refuse these cookies and will be notified when a cookie is sent.
 Refusing cookies may limit access to some features of the Service.

 ## Location Information
-We collect location information, including real-time data from your mobile device, to provide Hajj-specific services, such as:
-* Navigating to Hajj ritual sites (e.g., Arafat, Mina, Kaaba)
-* Providing directions to nearby facilities and services
-* Locating group members during Hajj rituals
-* Offering emergency assistance
-* Tracking movement for safety and coordination during Hajj season

-Location data is collected only with your explicit consent and used solely for the purposes listed above.
-We do not store location data beyond the Hajj season unless required for safety or legal compliance.
+Hajj App does not collect or track location information from your device.
+Instead, the app provides static or user-initiated information about Hajj ritual sites, directions, and nearby facilities (e.g., hospitals, accommodations) to support your Hajj experience.
+This information is accessed without requiring real-time or background location data from your device.

 ## Device Information
-We may collect device information to enhance service quality and prevent fraud.
-This information does not identify individual users and is used to ensure the app functions effectively.
+We may collect limited device information to enhance service quality and prevent fraud.
+This information does not identify individual users and is not used for tracking purposes.

 ## Service Providers
 We engage third-party companies and individuals to: